 Malnutrition is the persistent deficit or malabsorption of one or multiple important nutrients, which are normally acquired through a proper diet.
 While some aspects of ageing are difficult to control, proper nutritional intake is more easily addressed.
-Getting proper nutrition is a critical need for the elderly.
+Getting good nutrition is a critical need for the elderly.

 Malnutrition is not uncommon.
-In one study of over 4,500 elderly people from multiple countries, nearly half of those surveyed were at risk for malnutrition, and almost a quarter were diagnosed as being malnourished.1 The risks of malnutrition are serious and include increased chance of infection, slower recovery from illness or injury and overall increased mortality.*
+In one study of over 4,500 elderly people from multiple countries, nearly half of those surveyed were at risk for malnutrition, and almost a quarter were diagnosed as being malnourished.1 The consequences of malnutrition are serious and include increased chance of infection, slower recovery from illness or injury and overall increased mortality.*

-Therefore, it is important for people to make an effort to get sufficient nutrition as they age.
+Therefore, it is important for people to make an effort to get good nutrition as they age.
 Exercise and an active social life are lifestyle behaviours that can help increase appetite but most important, readily available, nutritious foods and even subtle dietary changes to improve food intake are ways to address malnutrition while ageing.2 At Nestlé Health Science, we take ageing-related malnutrition seriously and are actively involved in finding and delivering nutritional therapies to all kinds of patients.

 - Kaiser MJ, Bauer JM, Rämsch C, Uter W, Guigoz Y, Cederholm T et al. Frequency of malnutrition in older adults: a multinational perspective using the mini nutritional assessment.
 J Am Geriatr Soc.
 2010 Sep;58(9):1734-8.